hanschacko/worldcup/README.md

 The loop where it happens
 - We go through each row in the DataFrame.
 - We look up the current Elo rating of both teams.
-- We calculate the expected wins for the team that actually won.
+- We calculate the expected win and compare to the actual match result.
 - Write Elo before and after the game in the Data Frame.
-- Update the Elo rating for both teams in the "current_elos" list.
+- Update the Elo rating for both teams in the "elo_teams_df".

 ```python
 current_season = elo_games_df.date[:0].dt.year